jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 The USB protocol differentiates between the "host" (for example a PC) and the device (for example a mouse or smartphone) and works like a master-slave style protocol.

+The USB protocol is half-duplex.
 The host and device take turns to transmit using D+ and D- and this is determined by the control flow in the USB protocol (in a sort of client-server or master-servant way).

-Newer versions of USB add additional twisted pairs for speed.
+Newer versions of USB add additional twisted pairs to achieve full-duplex for increased speed.

 <!-- TODO photo of USB type A showing the 4 pins -->
 <!-- TODO image of twisted pair -->